john-cd/rust_howto/bk/src/language/match.md

 ## Loop as Long as a Pattern Matches with `while let` {#while-let}

-`while let` is similar to `if let`, but it allows you to loop as long as the pattern continues to match:
+`while let` is similar to `if let`, but it loops as long as the pattern continues to match:

 ```rust,editable
 {{#include ../../crates/language/examples/match/while_let.rs:example}}